 Engomi, following the island's independence in the 1960s and especially after 1980, is developing very rapidly in all its indivisible sectors and evolving into one of the most modern and most developed municipalities in Nicosia.
 Of particular importance is the development that has taken place in the fields of industry, services and sport.
 Progress has also been made in the area of education.

-Today (2018), Engomi has become an area with many leisure centers, restaurants and bars, cafes, discos, etc., attracting daily the largest percentage of those living in Nicosia.
+Today (2018), Engomi has become an area with many leisure centres, restaurants and bars, cafes, discos, etc., attracting daily the largest percentage of those living in Nicosia.

 Photo: Antonis Mavrommatis